CLIOPATRA: Extracting Private Information from LLM Insights

 \section{Abstract}

-As AI assistants become widely used, privacy-aware platforms like Anthropic's \clio have been introduced to generate insights from real-world AI use. \clio's privacy protections rely on layering multiple heuristic techniques together, including PII redaction, clustering, filtering, and LLM-based privacy auditing.
-In this paper, we put these claims to the test by presenting \attack, the first privacy attack against ``privacy-preserving'' LLM insight systems.
-The attack involves a realistic adversary that carefully designs and inserts malicious chats into the system to break multiple layers of privacy protections and induce the leakage of sensitive information from a target user's chat.
+The widespread adoption of AI assistants has prompted the development of privacy-aware platforms designed to extract insights from real-world usage.
+Their privacy protections primarily rely on layering multiple heuristic techniques, such as PII redaction, clustering, aggregation, and LLM-based privacy auditing.
+In this paper, we put their privacy claims to the test by presenting \attack, the first attack against ``privacy-preserving'' LLM-based insights systems.
+Our attack involves an adversary that carefully designs and inserts malicious chats into the system to break multiple layers of protections and induce the leakage of sensitive information from a target user's chat.

-We evaluated \attack on synthetically generated medical target chats, demonstrating that an adversary who knows only the basic demographics of a target user and a single symptom can successfully extract the user's medical history in 39\% of cases by just inspecting \clio's output.
-Furthermore, \attack can reach close to 100\% when \clio is configured with other state-of-the-art models and the adversary's knowledge of the target user is increased.
-We also show that existing ad hoc mitigations, such as LLM-based privacy auditing, are unreliable and fail to detect major leaks.
-Our findings indicate that even when layered, current heuristic protections are insufficient to adequately protect user data in LLM-based analysis systems.
+We evaluate \attack on one such platform, Anthropic's \clio, and target synthetically generated medical chats to show that an adversary can successfully and confidently (with nearly 100\% precision) extract the medical history contained in these chats in up to 65\% of cases.
+We also show that \attack can stealthily extract information by obfuscating the private information in the generated insights.
+Finally, we demonstrate that existing ad hoc mitigations, such as LLM-based privacy auditing, are unreliable and fail to detect major leaks.
+Taken together, our findings indicate that, even when layered, current heuristic protections are insufficient to adequately protect user data, and that prompt injection has been an understudied risk in LLM-based insight systems.